What Is: Carbon Offsetting with a Blue Carbon Project

 The role of blue carbon in Small Island Developing States (SIDS)

 But there is a category of states that are missing out.
-Small Island Developing States (SIDS) are nations across our oceans, with no significant land mass, but a lot of sea.
-They are the most exposed to climate change.
-Some of them would cease to exist with sea level rise, forcing them to contemplate becoming climate refugees.
-Most are not developed states, and therefore - like other developing countries - have a low technology base with which to mitigate and adapt.
+Small Island Developing States (SIDS) are nations with no significant land mass, but a lot of sea.
+They are the most exposed to global warming.
+Some islands would be submerged with sea level rise, their people becoming refugees.
+Most are still developing, and have less technology to mitigate the consequences.

 But, if coastal and marine ecosystems can in fact slow down climate change, carbon credit funding could be an additional flow of finance to help SIDS respond.
 It would also be funding that does not have ‘aid’ connotations, which probably means a great deal.
 As someone who is also from the developing world, I would guess so.

 Issues of environmental justice are unique for SIDS even relative to the rest of the developing world, as you can see.
-On the one hand, they are the most at risk and have the least capability to do something about it, yet probably contributed the least to the problem.
+On the one hand, they are the most at risk, yet probably contributed the least to the problem.
 But on the other hand, if technology allows them to go fully oceanic, it would be the start of a new era of humankind.

 - Verra‘s first blue carbon methodology & potential REDD+ update for coastal forests.